CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 >{: .solution}
 {: .challenge}

 >## Task 3: Compare the use of past and present tense forms of the verb "say".
-Decide which is more common, by roughly what factor, and if there anything that characterises the past tense form.
+Decide which is more common, by roughly what factor, and if there is anything that characterises the past tense form.
 >* Note: there are three present tense forms of the word "say".
 This problem can also be solved with one query.
 >
 >>## Solution